Dhanush-Raj1/Data-Science-Salary-Project/README.md

 🌐 The application is deployed and live on Render
 👉 [Access the web app here](https://data-science-salary-project.onrender.com/)

-> **Note:** The app is hosted on Render's free tier, so the initial load may take 30-60 seconds as the service spins up.
+> **Note:** The initial load of the web app may take 30-60 seconds as the service spins up.
+> **Tip:** For the best experience, please refer to the #-usage-guide section below to learn how to navigate and use the web app effectively.
 <br>

 ## 📌 Project Overview